Muhammad Hamza

 Muhammad Hamza (20 March 1929 – 29 August 2021) was a Pakistani politician who was a member of Senate of Pakistan from March 2012 to March 2018 and member of the National Assembly of Pakistan between 1985 and 1999.
 He was an elected member of the West Pakistan Legislative Assembly from 1962 to 1969.
-Hamza served twice as the chairman of the Public Accounts Committee of the National Assembly of Pakistan.
+Hamza served twice as chairman of the Public Accounts Committee of the National Assembly of Pakistan.
 He is known in Pakistani politics for his neutral views and fierce opposition.
-Hamza was considered as one of the closest aides to Fatima Jinnah, the sister of Mohammad Ali Jinnah, founding father of the nation.
+Hamza was considered one of the closest aides to Fatima Jinnah, the sister of Pakistan's founder Mohammad Ali Jinnah.

 Early life

-Hamza was born on 20 March 1929 in Ludhiana, Indian Punjab.
+Hamza was born on 20 March 1929 in Ludhiana, Indian Punjab in an Arain family.
 His father Moulvi Abdullah was a prominent figure among Muslims in India.

 He received his early education from Islamia School in Wait Ganj.
 Before partition he used to live in Muhalla Dholewal on Brown Road in Ludhiana.
 He migrated to Pakistan during the final year of his Bachelors.
-In Punjab, Government College, Lahore, used to be the number one college while the Government College for Boys, Ludhiana, used to be the next in those days.
+In Punjab, Government College, Lahore, was considered the number one college at the time, followed by Government College for Boys, Ludhiana.
 He pursued BA Economics from Government College in Ludhiana, but completed the third year from Government College in Lahore after partition.
 He earned his Master of Arts in Economics from the University of the Punjab in 1951.

 He migrated to Gojra, Pakistan in 1947.
-During his visit back to Ludhiana in 2015, he expressed his love for the place where he was born.
+During his visit back to Ludhiana in 2015, he expressed his love for his birthplace.
 Reciting the verse of great Persian poet Sheikh Saadi he said, "A place where a person is born is better for him than being the ruler of Egypt."